 Jesus’ work was done in accordance with the needs of man in that age.
-His task was to redeem humanity, to absolve them of their sins, and so all His disposition was humility, patience, love, piety, forbearance, mercy, and lovingkindness.
+His task was to redeem humanity, to forgive them of their sins, and so all His disposition was one of humility, patience, love, piety, forbearance, mercy, and lovingkindness.
 He blessed humanity richly and brought them grace in abundance, and all things for enjoyment: peace and happiness, Jesus’ tolerance and love, His mercy and lovingkindness.
-That in those days man could enjoy an abundance of such good things, being at peace in his heart and consoled in his spirit, and being sustained by the Savior Jesus, was a consequence of the age in which he lived.
+In those days, all that man encountered was an abundance of things to enjoy: His heart was at peace and reassured, his spirit was consoled, and he was sustained by the Savior Jesus.
+That he could gain these things was a consequence of the age in which he lived.
 In the Age of Grace man had been corrupted by Satan, and so the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more, an offering adequate to atone for humanity’s sins.
 What people saw in the Age of Grace was merely My sin offering for humanity, Jesus.
 And they knew only that God could be merciful and forbearing, saw only Jesus’ mercy and lovingkindness.
 This was because they lived in the Age of Grace.
 So before they could be redeemed, they had to enjoy much grace that Jesus bestowed on them; only this was beneficial to them.
 This way, they could be forgiven of their sins through their enjoyment of grace, and could have the chance to be redeemed through enjoying Jesus’ forbearance and patience.
-Only through Jesus’ forbearance and patience were they capable of receiving absolution and enjoying the abundance of grace bestowed by Jesus—just as Jesus said, “I have come not to redeem the righteous but sinners, allowing their sins to be forgiven.”
+Only through Jesus’ forbearance and patience were they capable of receiving forgiveness and enjoying the abundance of grace bestowed by Jesus—just as Jesus said, “I have come not to redeem the righteous but sinners, allowing their sins to be forgiven.”
 If Jesus had been incarnated with the disposition of judgment, curse, and intolerance of man’s offenses, then man would never have had the chance to be redeemed, and would have remained forever sinful; and so the six-thousand-year management plan would have progressed no farther than the Age of Law.
 The Age of Law would have gone on for six thousand years, man’s sins would have grown greater in number and more grievous, and the creation of humanity would have been for naught.
 Men would only have been able to serve Jehovah under the law, but their sins would have exceeded those of the first created humans.
-The more Jesus loved mankind, absolving them of their sins and giving them enough mercy and lovingkindness, the more mankind was capable of being saved by Jesus, called the lost lambs that Jesus bought back at a great price.
+The more Jesus loved mankind, forgiving them of their sins and giving them enough mercy and lovingkindness, the more mankind was capable of being saved, called the lost lambs that Jesus bought back at a great price.
 Satan could not meddle in this work, because Jesus treated His followers as a loving mother treats the infant in her arms.
-He did not grow angry at them or despise them, but was full of consolation to them; He never got furious among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, such that He said, “forgive others seventy times seven times.”
-So His heart reformed the hearts of others, and in this way did the people receive absolution through His forbearance.
+He did not grow angry at them or despise them, but was full of consolation; He never got furious among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, such that He said, “Forgive others seventy times seven times.”
+So His heart reformed the hearts of others, and in this way did the people receive forgiveness through His forbearance.

 Though Jesus, being God incarnate, was utterly without emotion, He always comforted His disciples, provided for them, helped them, and sustained them.
-No matter how much work He did or how much suffering He endured, He never made excessive demands of the people, but was always patient and forbearing of their sins, such that in the Age of Grace He was kindly called “lovable Savior Jesus.”
-To the people in those days, mercy and lovingkindness were what Jesus had and was.
+No matter how much work He did or how much suffering He endured, He never made excessive demands of the people, but was always patient and forbearing of their sins, such that in the Age of Grace He was affectionately known as “lovable Savior Jesus.”
+To the people of that time—to all people—what Jesus had and was, was mercy and lovingkindness.
 He never remembered people’s transgressions or let their transgressions affect how He treated them.
 Because that was a different age, He often bestowed plentiful food and drink upon the people so that they could eat their fill.
 He treated all His followers kindly, healing the sick, driving out demons, raising the dead.
 In order that the people would believe in Him and see that all that He did was done earnestly and sincerely, He went so far as to resurrect a rotting corpse, showing them that in His hands even the dead could come back to life.
-In this way He persevered silently and patiently among them in His redemptive work.
+In this way He endured silently among them and did His redemptive work.
 Even before He was nailed to the cross, Jesus had already borne the sins of humanity and become a sin offering for mankind.
-He had already opened the way to the cross in order to redeem mankind long before He was crucified.
+He had already opened the way to the cross in order to redeem mankind before He was crucified.
 At last He was nailed to the cross, sacrificed Himself for the sake of the cross, and He bestowed all of His mercy, lovingkindness, and holiness upon mankind.
-He persisted in tolerating people, never seeking revenge, but absolving them of their sins, exhorting them to repent, teaching them to have patience, forbearance, and love, to follow in His footsteps and sacrifice themselves for the sake of the cross.
+He persisted in tolerating people, never seeking revenge, but forgiving them of their sins, exhorting them to repent, teaching them to have patience, forbearance, and love, to follow in His footsteps and sacrifice themselves for the sake of the cross.
 His love for the brothers and sisters exceeded His love for Mary.
 The principle of His work was to heal the people and drive out their demons, all for the sake of His redemption.
 No matter where He went, He treated all who followed Him with kindness.
 He made the poor rich, the lame walk, the blind see, and the deaf hear; He even invited the lowliest and most destitute, the sinners, to dine with Him, not shunning them but always being patient, even saying, “When a shepherd loses one sheep out of a hundred, he will leave behind the ninety-nine to seek the one lost sheep, and when he finds it he will rejoice greatly.”
 He loved His followers as a ewe loves its lambs.
 Though they were foolish and ignorant, and were sinners in His eyes, and furthermore were the dregs of society, He saw these sinners—whom others despised—as the apple of His eye.
 Since He favored them, He gave up His life for them, as a lamb was offered on the altar.
 He went among them like their servant, letting them use Him and slaughter Him, submitting to them unconditionally.
 To His followers He was the lovable Savior Jesus, but to the Pharisees who lectured the people from a high pedestal He did not show mercy and lovingkindness, but He loathed and detested them.
 He did not do much work among the Pharisees, only occasionally lectured them and rebuked them; He did not redeem them, or perform signs and wonders among them.
-He reserved His mercy and lovingkindness for His followers, enduring for the sake of these sinners till the very end when He was nailed to the cross, bearing every humiliation until He fully redeemed all humanity; this was the sum total of His work.
+He reserved His mercy and lovingkindness for His followers, enduring for the sake of these sinners till the very end when He was nailed to the cross, bearing every humiliation until He fully redeemed all humanity.
+This was the sum total of His work.

 from The Word Appears in the Flesh